Gebr. Heinemann: History

 Gebr.
 Heinemann was founded in Hamburg, Germany, on November 1, 1879, by Heinrich Christian Carl Heinemann and his brother Carl Friedrich Eduard Heinemann.
 The brothers began with duty- and tax-free wholesale trade in tobacco products and liquor.
 The focus was on supplying ship chandlers and shipping companies.
 The company was based in Hamburg's Speicherstadt warehouse district.
-In 1910, a major fire destroyed all the goods stored in the port.

 In 1903, Heinrich Heinemann's son Otto joined the company as a partner; Otto's brother Richard also joined the company in 1911.
 Due to the latter's untimely death, Otto Heinemann's son Helmut succeeded his as a partner in 1937.

-In 1943, during World War II, the company experienced a major fire in the warehouse, in which the warehouse at Sandtorkai was completely destroyed.
+In 1943, during World War II, the company experienced a major fire in which the warehouse at Sandtorkai was completely destroyed.
 From the 1950s, Gebr.
 Heinemann also supplied the new duty-free shops on ferries to Scandinavia with tobacco and confectionery products as well as liquor.
 In 1953 and 1954, the first airline customers followed (Icelandic Airlines and Deutsche Lufthansa).
-Because of the new field of air travel, perfume and cosmetics were added to the range, followed later by fashion and accessories, confectionery and gift items.

 The first duty-free shop was opened at Frankfurt Airport in 1958.
 This was operated by the state, supplied by Gebr.
 Heinemann.
 On February 16, 1962, large stocks in Hamburg became victims of the storm surge.
 In 1967, Horst Heinemann founded the subsidiary 'Tabak GmbH' for the tobacco product line.

 The company received its first retail concession for duty-free at an airport in 1969 for Cologne/Bonn.
 Other shops soon followed.
 In 1978, the warehouse moved to Magdeburger Strasse (now Koreastrasse).
 In 1979, Gunnar and Claus Heinemann replaced their fathers and continued the family business in the fourth generation.
 Since 1986, the company headquarters have been located at Kaispeicher B in HafenCity.

 When the European Union abolished duty- and tax-free purchasing for travel within the EU on July 1, 1999, the company expanded its market share in Europe, renaming its shops Travel Value.
 In 2003, a logistics center was built and put into operation in Hamburg-Allermöhe.
 The warehouse building in the Speicherstadt was converted into the company's headquarters.